BeginnerRudy/COMP30020-Math_Puzzle_Solver/README.md

 The project 2 of subject COMP30020 Declarative Programming, an auto math puzzle solver written in prolog.

 # Overview
+This program aims to provide a predicate called puzzle_solution/1 to automatically solve the given puzzle efficiently and correctly. puzzle_solution/1 would fill in the puzzle with correct solution if there is a correct solution.
+Otherwise, puzzle_solution/1 would give false.

 # Importatn Prolog library predicates
 1. #=/2